EOP-OMB/federal-program-inventory/website/_program/TC.131.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
-In contrast, under current law interest earned on State and local government debt issued to finance hospital construction is excluded from income subject to tax.
+objective: Under the baseline tax system, all compensation and remuneration, including dedicated payments and in-kind benefits, should be included in taxable income.
+In contrast, under current law selfemployed taxpayers may deduct their family health insurance premiums.
+Taxpayers without self-employment income are not eligible for this special deduction.
+The deduction is not available for any month in which the self-employed individual is eligible to participate in an employer-subsidized health plan and the deduction may not exceed the self-employed individual’s earned income from self-employment.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":8200000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":8150000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":8530000000.0}]'
 outlays: null
 permalink: /program/TC.131.html
 popular_name: ''